Internet Marketing And Depression…?

 Get Out Of That Slump…

 - If you’re not married with kids, you’re basically free to go where you want!
-That’s part of the internet lifestyle… find somewhere to go with airbnb and have a total change of scenery.
+That’s part of the internet lifestyle… Have a change of scenery… Find somewhere to go with airbnb

 - If you ARE married with kids and need to stay close to home, that doesn’t mean you can’t move your office during the day – take your laptop anywhere else you like that has WIFI and get some work done in a different environment – you can switch this up as much as you want.